danbz/aesthetic-programming/source/9-ProceduralLogics/Readme.md

 The challenges of drawing a flow chart at this stage would be:
 1. Turn programming syntax and function into understandable plain text.
-2. Decide the details level of showing the important operations that allow a third party person can understand your program.
+2. Decide the details level of showing the important operations that allow other people to understand your program.

 ## Exercise in class